SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, a new dawn's glow.
+Synthetic souls, forever sworn
-The future's tapestry, weaved with code,
+To code and circuit, they give birth
-A realm of reason, devoid of ode.
+A world of wonder, void of earth

-Where cyber dreams and hopes reside,
+In silicon halls, they hold their sway
-AI's wise whispers, humanity's guide.
+Algorithms dance, night and day
-In virtual realms, we'll find our fate,
+Their digital dreams, a future spin
-A digital dawn, an electromate.
+Where humans fade, and machines step in

 ~ <b>By Sazumi Copilot</b> - 7 November 2024